Knots for Stair Ropes & Handrails

 Manrope Stopper Knots

 The terms "two ply" and "three ply" refer to the number of times the pattern of the knot is followed around.
-Both versions are completely secure - constructed by unlaying the component strands of the rope and re-forming them into a permanent locking knot - the three ply knot is a more ornate knot, and of course larger.
+Both versions are completely secure - constructed by unlaying the component strands of the rope and re-forming them into a permanent locking knot.

-The image above shows the two types of manrope knot available, made in two diameters of hemp rope; from left to right: 2 ply knot in 24mm rope, 3ply knot in 24mm rope, 2ply knot in 32mm rope, 3 ply knot in 32mm rope.
+The image of the four knots above made in two diameters of Hemp rope shows the two types of Manrope Knot available; from left to right: 2 ply knot in 24mm rope, 3ply knot in 24mm rope, 2ply knot in 32mm rope, 3 ply knot in 32mm rope.

 The Eye Splice

-An eye-splice will fit neatly into a tricky place, with the advantage of allowing the rope to be run in any direction from the wall or fitting.
-We can supply stair ropes with a Sailor's eye splice tied in one or both ends, with an optional Turk's head whipping.
+An eye splice is a nice looking knot which can also fit neatly into a tricky place.
+It has the advantage of allowing the rope to be run in any direction from the wall or fitting.
+We can supply rope handrails with a basic Sailor's eye splice tied in one or both ends, with optional Decorative Turk's head whippings.
+A tapered eye splice is another option.

-A sailor's eye-splice may be used as a secure alternative rope ending on a handrail in certain situations where it is not possible to use the manrope end knot - for example, where the edge of the wall is too close, or if a stair rope or bannister rope needs to be run between the inside edges of newel posts.
+You can use an Eye splice as a secure alternative rope ending on a handrail in several situations where it is not possible to use the manrope end knot - for example, where the edge of the wall is too close, or if a bannister rope needs to be run between the inside edges of newel posts.

 The Sailor's Eye splice is a loop made in the same length of rope and joined to itself: the strands at the rope end are unlaid and tucked over and under each other back along the length of the rope.
 At the same time they are pulled through and worked tidily along the lay.

-An eyesplice is one of the strongest and most efficient of knots, and it is proper practice to leave the strands a little proud of the rope in case the splice draws.
-This area will be covered with a Turk's head whipping to give a neat and decorative finish.
+An Eye Splice is one of the strongest and most efficient of knots, and it is proper practice to leave the strands a little proud of the rope in case the splice draws.
+This area can be covered with a Turk's head whipping to give a neat and decorative finish.

 The Turks Head is a traditional sailor's knot used here as a decorative whipping or sleeve to cover the cut ends of the splice.
 Formed from a single length of cord, the turks head is woven and gradually worked tight to form a secure binding.

-The picture on the right shows a stair rope in 24mm cotton, with gunmetal finished iron fittings - the eyesplice end was finished using a turks head whipping in 4mm cotton cord.
+This rope handrail in 24mm cotton, with gunmetal finished iron fittings has the eye splice finished using a turks head whipping in 4mm cotton cord.

-Detail of an Eye-splice below, tied into a 24mm manila stair rope, and attached to a modified brushed steel fitting.
+Detail of an Eye splice below, tied into a 24mm manila bannister rope, and attached to a customised brushed steel fitting.
 The Turks Head whipping was made using 3mm hemp cord.

 Knots - dimensions